manhtai/manhtai.github.io/content/posts/ecto-many-to-many-assoc.md

 ```

 Data for `collection[deck_ids][]` name will become `%{"collection" => %{"deck_ids" =>
-[1, 2, 3]}}` when pass to controller.
-And we got the deck IDs we need to keep these
+[1, 2, 3]}}` when passing to controller.
+And we got the deck IDs we need to keep only
-decks in the collection, so in our controller, we got:
+these decks in the collection.
+So in our controller, we got:

 ```